Laura Fuentes

 How to Store Coconut Flour

-Coconut flour should be stored in an airtight container or bag so moisture doesn’t get in and damage the consistency of your flour.
-You can store it in the freezer, refrigerator, or pantry.
+How you store your coconut flour after opening will make a big difference in the outcome of your baked goods.
+It should be stored in the freezer, refrigerator, or pantry inside an airtight container or bag so moisture doesn’t get in and damage the consistency of your flour.
 Check out this storage chart for easy reference.

 LocationPantryFridgeFreezer